MicBrain/Graph-API/README.md

 ```
 ### Like it / Hate it.

    This is free and unencumbered software released into the public domain.
 This API has been written by Rafayel Mkrtchyan at University of California, Berkeley in December, 2014.
-For comments and suggestions please contact:
+For comments and suggestions please contact rafamian@berkeley.edu.
-Rafayel Mkrtchyan: rafamian@berkeley.edu

 ### References